placeforyiming/CVPR21-Deep-Lucas-Kanade-Homography/readme.md

 ## How to run?

 Download data into Dataset folder.
+Pull and activate a tensorflow 2 docker container: tensorflow/tensorflow:2.1.0-gpu-py3-jupyter
+Install all dependency packages: bash install_dependency.sh

 1. To train the single stage regression network for homography, run /model_ours/train_regression_original.py